Panera Bread Baked Potato Soup Copycat

 How to store:

-- Refrigerate: Put your leftover soup in a sealed container in the fridge where it will stay good for five days.
+- Refrigerate: Store leftover soup in a sealed container in the fridge; it will stay good for five days.

-- Freezing: Anytime longer than a few days and it should be frozen.
-Pour it into quart freezer bags and squeeze out the excess air.
-They can be stored in the freezer for several months.
+- Freezing: Pour it into quart freezer bags and squeeze the excess air.
+The bags can be stored in the freezer for several months.

-- Defrost: Put your frozen soup in the fridge overnight to thaw for the best flavor.
+- Defrost: Place your frozen soup in the fridge overnight to thaw for the best flavor.

 - Reheating: Reheat in a pot on the stove for several minutes or in a bowl in the microwave for 60 to 90 seconds.